Chidiebere-Aginam/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of POWER divided by DIVIDE, followed by a new line
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.